Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Appendix

-\begin{remark}[Convergence of dual processes]\rm Theorem 3 of \cite{MR3582808} can readily be generalized to our setting of diffusion on graph with state dependent coefficients $(\alpha,\,\beta,\,\gamma)$ as follows: Suppose the assumptions of Theorem \ref{T} hold.
-Then the projection of the dual process of the biased voter model $\xi$ on $\Gamma^n$ (defined in \eqref{xieq}) converges in distribution, as $n\to\infty$, to the system of branching coalescing $\mathcal{E}$-diffusions on $\Gamma$ described in Lemma \ref{L:WFdual}. \end{remark}

-\section{Open problems}
+\subsection{Open problems}

 The study of SPDE on graphs leads to an explosion of interesting open questions.
-We mention only 4 of the important ones below.
+We mention only three of the important ones below.

-\begin{problem}[Speed of FKPP on $\Gamma$]\rm Define and find the {\it asymptotic speed} of propagation for the weak solution of \eqref{fkpp1} in terms of properties of $\Gamma$.
-For instance, in terms of $k$ (and $\alpha,\beta,\gamma$) when $\Gamma$ is the infinite $k$-regular tree with unit branch length.
+\begin{problem}[Speed of FKPP on $\Gamma$]\rm Wavefront propagation and asymptotic speed for deterministic FKPP on a class of regular trees has recently been obtained using large deviation techniques in \cite{fan2019wave}.
+Can we define and obtain the {\it asymptotic speed} of wavefront propagation for the weak solution of the stochastic PDE \eqref{fkpp1} in terms of properties of $\Gamma$ ?
+For instance, in terms of $k$ (and $\alpha,\beta,\gamma$) when $\Gamma$ is the infinite $k$-regular tree with unit branch length?
 The duality formula in Lemma \ref{L:WFdual} can be very useful for this study (see \cite{brunet2006phenomenological, MR2014157, MR2793860} for the case $\Gamma=\RR$).
-For deterministic PDE on narrow channels and on graphs, wavefront propagation has been studied using large deviation techniques in Freidlin and Hu \cite{MR3084714}. \end{problem}